MAPF-Competition/Benchmark-Archive/2023 Competition/README.md

-# 2023 League of Robot Runners Benchmark Archive
+### 2023 Benchmark Archive
 This folder contains the benchmark instances for the 2023 League of Robot Runners competition:
-- [Example Instances](./Example%20Instances/): A set of example instances that are released with the start-kit.
+- [Example Instances](./Example%20Instances/) that were released with the start-kit.
-- [Main Round Evaluation Instances](./Main%20Round%20Evaluation%20Instances/): The instances used for the Main Round evaluation, together with best-known solutions created by participating teams.
+- [Main Round Evaluation Instances](./Main%20Round%20Evaluation%20Instances/) together with best-known solutions created by participating teams.
-- [Test Round Evaluation Instances](./Test%20Round%20Evaluation%20Instances/): The instances used for the Test Round evaluation, together with best-known solutions created by participating teams.
+- [Test Round Evaluation Instances](./Test%20Round%20Evaluation%20Instances/) together with best-known solutions created by participating teams.
-- Benchmark Generator: Will be released soon.
+- Problem Generator: Will be released soon.

-## Best Known Solutions
+### Best Known Solutions
 The following table lists the best-known solutions for the 2023 Main Round evaluation instances and 2023 Test Round evaluation instances, together with simulation time, # of agents, the domain of the instance, the team that submitted the solution, and the implementation that created the solution.

 *<sup>Note: the Submission ID in the table is a unique identifier of a submission.
 It helps to distinguish submissions with the same implementation/code but output solutions with different scores/total errands finished.</sup>*

-### Main Round
+#### Main Round

 | Instance | Total Errands Finished | Domain | # Agents | Simulation Time  | Solution | Team | Implementation | Submission ID |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |